More about Maurizio Cattelan

 Italian: [mauˈrittsjo katteˈlan]; born 21 September 1960) is an Italian visual artist.
 Known primarily for his hyperrealistic sculptures and installations, Cattelan's practice also includes curating and publishing.
 His satirical approach to art has resulted in him being frequently labelled as a joker or prankster of the art world.
 Self-taught as an artist, Cattelan has exhibited internationally in museums and Biennials.
 Maurizio Cattelan created his most important works of art at Viale Bligny 42 in Milan, where he lived for many years.

 In 2011, the Guggenheim Museum in New York City presented a retrospective of his work.
-Some of Cattelan's better-known works include America, consisting of a solid gold toilet; La Nona Ora, a sculpture depicting a fallen Pope who has been hit by a meteorite; and Comedian, a fresh banana duct-taped to a wall.
+Some of Cattelan's better-known works include America, consisting of a solid gold toilet; La Nona Ora, a sculpture depicting a fallen Pope John Paul II who has been hit by a meteorite; and Comedian, a fresh banana duct-taped to a wall as a 2019 limited edition of three, one of which sold for $6.2 million in 2024.

 Check out the full Wikipedia article about Maurizio Cattelan